IAFP Announces 2012 Travel Award Recipients

-Des Moines, Iowa (May 5, 2011) - The International Association for Food Protection (IAFP) will present the Travel Award for State or Local Health or State Agricultural Department Employees to the following individuals at IAFP 2011, July 31-August 3, in Milwaukee, Wisconsin.
-Sponsored through a generous contribution to IAFP's Foundation by Marler Clark, LLP, PS, this new award will provide funding to enable recipients to travel to IAFP 2011.
+Des Moines, Iowa - The International Association for Food Protection (IAFP) will present the Travel Award for State or Local Health or State Agricultural Department Employees to the following individuals at IAFP 2012, July 22-25, in Providence, Rhode Island.
+Sponsored through a generous contribution to IAFP's Foundation by Marler Clark, LLP, PS, this award will provide funding to enable recipients to travel to IAFP 2012.

 About International Association for Food Protection